thatprogrammerboi/thatprogrammerboi/README.md

 - 👋 Hi, I’m @thatprogrammerboi
-- 👀 I’m interested in programming with C on Arduino and game developement.
+- 👀 I’m interested in programming with C++ on Arduino and game developement.
-- 🌱 I’m currently learning exactly that - C programming - and having lots of fun!
+- 🌱 I’m currently learning exactly that - C++ programming - and having lots of fun!
 - 💞️ I’m looking to collaborate on nothing right now, but I'll probably find something I need help with soon enough.
 - 📫 How to reach me: Email aldousjoyce@gmail.com.
 <!---